Memory, Yearning, Loss: Piano in BTS’s “HYYH”

 John Berger, “The Production of the World,” The Sense of Sight

 The first time I read that essay, I was in my 20s.
-I didn’t know it then, but Berger’s words about how in a moment of profound existential dread, looking at van Gogh’s paintings had helped him find his place in the world again, would resonate for the rest of my life.
-I too have found solace in art in countless moments in my life, but more than that, Berger’s words have guided me and comforted me when life felt like it had stopped making sense.
+I didn’t know it then, but Berger’s words about how, in a moment of profound existential dread, looking at van Gogh’s paintings had helped him find his place in the world again would resonate for the rest of my life.
+I, too, have found solace in art in countless moments, but more than that, Berger’s words have guided me and comforted me when life felt like it had stopped making sense.
 They tell me that the emotions we experience when confronted with art are real and worth thinking about and living for.